Skip to content

 Let’s break it down.

-On the other hand, the tooling cost stays the same throughout a job, so production volume has a negligible impact on tooling.
+For instance, a higher production volume allows you to buy in bulk, making the material cost cheaper.
+As a result, production volume has a major impact on material cost.
+On the other hand, the tooling cost remains the same throughout a job, so production volume has a negligible impact on tooling.

-TOOLING COST
+1. TOOLING COST

 “But wait,” you might be thinking, “Don’t you already own the machines?”

-Almost every job requires its own unique die to cut the pieces for your desired part.
+Your Tooling Cost is (sadly) more complicated than owning a magical machine press that can spit out any die cut.
+Almost every job requires its own unique die to cut the pieces for the desired part.
 Think about cutting dough with a cookie cutter: you can’t use a star-shaped tool to make gingerbread men.

 Let’s say you needed two parts of the same geometrical shape and size, but one of them was thicker or made from a different material entirely.
 You might need to find an additional die to cut each layer, increasing your tooling cost.